easy sourdough starter from scratch

 Note: Feeding with equal weights flour and water creates a “100% hydration starter.”
 This hydration is commonly called for in many sourdough recipes.

-Morning of Day 4
+Day 4 before feeding

 immature starter in need of a refreshment

-Note: Regardless of how your starter is bubbling and rising on the previous days, continue the feeding schedule for at least the first 7 mornings.
+Regardless of how your starter is bubbling and rising on the previous days, continue the feeding schedule for at least the first 7 mornings.
 After that time, you may determine whether your starter is ready for baking or needs more time to mature first.

 When can I use my sourdough starter for baking?